autocar-logo

 Most affordable scooters with ABS in India

-The Hero Xoom 160 marks the company’s entry into the maxi-scooter space.
-First showcased at Auto Expo 2025, it has now begun reaching dealerships and customer deliveries are underway.
+First showcased at Auto Expo 2025, the Hero Xoom 160 marked the company’s entry into the maxi-scooter space.
 Like most scooters in this segment, it features a rear drum brake and single-channel ABS.
 Power comes from a new 156cc liquid-cooled engine that produces 14.6hp and 14Nm.
-In our first ride review, we found the motor to build speed steadily, even beyond 80kph.
+In our first ride review, we found that the motor builds speed steadily, even beyond 80kph.

 Also see: